jeffsee/PeopleEvents/README.md

 <b>Question / Answers:</b>

 1. If I had more time I'd:
   a.
+A search system for the people (and possibly events)
+  b.
 Implement a true real-time event refresh using SignalR or similar
-  b.
+  c.
 Add more detailed error logging / handling
-  c.
+  d.
 Improve the validations on the data
-  d.
+  e.
 Improve the look / feel of the GUI
-  e.
+  f.
 Complete the unit tests (only added one as a demonstration)
-  f.
+  g.
 Add proper services to simulate the extra data sources
 2. I spent the most time getting things together in my head, trying to picture how everything would fit together (and deciding whether I should use the linking table vs. just displaying events from the data source separately).
 Technically, I probably took the longest doing the modal pop-up windows to add/edit people.
 3. Suggestions to the clinicians:
   a.
 Main suggestion would be around the handling of events - i.e. the linking / unlinking that I mentioned above